The "WT" Lineage

 practitioners meet, generally the first question asked is "what lineage are you

-Leung Ting went on to open up his own school, or kwoon, at the Baptist College in 1968.
+In the winter of 1968, Leung Ting went on to open up his own school, or kwoon, at the Baptist College.
 This was a groundbreaking first for a Chinese martial arts class to be taught at university in Hong Kong.
 Planning to teach Wing Tsun to mass students, he developed a genius training curriculum and grading system, also a first in Wing Tsun.
-With the standardized curriculum and grade levels, This assured that no student would be able to move on until they learned the skills of the current grade, and they wouldn't miss out on anything even if they missed class.
+With the standardized curriculum and grade levels, this assured that no student would be able to move on until they learned the skill set of the current grade, and they wouldn't miss out on anything even if they missed class.
 This made for quality control of the material that was being taught and ensured that nothing would be left out.

 As Bruce Lee, also a student of Yip Man, was exploding onto the big screen worldwide, Wing Tsun was getting its first exposure in the rest of the world and rapidly growing in popularity.
-As a result, the IWTA grew exponentially.
+As a result, the IWTA grew exponentially, eventually establishing itself in 64 countries.
 This lead to Leung Ting teaching everyone from celebrities like Jackie Chan and Donnie Yen, to law enforcement agencies and military special forces, and working as a fight director and choreographer for Chinese Kung Fu movies, and even assuming roles in some films to showcase his skills.

-Sifu Alex Wallenwein was a student of Grandmaster Kernspecht.
-After coming to
+Alex Wallenwein was a student of Grandmaster Kernspecht,

-America in the late 1980's, he began teaching Wing Tsun, and traveling around
+America in the late 1980's, he began teaching Wing Tsun.
+Since the EWTO had no

-settling in Houston, Texas, Sifu Alex opened an IWTA school.
+settling in Houston, Texas, Alex opened an IWTA school.
 In 1990, he was

 awarded 1st place in a Chi Sao competition by the United States Chinese Martial

 Free from organizational ties, the Sifus of Bay Mountain continually refined the system and teaching methods to deliver the highest quality Kung Fu to the students.
-They got together and elected Dai-Sifu Martin Hofmann, formerly of the EWTO, as Grandmaster of the Bay Mountain WT system, and he further evolved the curriculum and applications of the system, fine tuning it with the precision of an engineer.
+Eventually, Simon decided that Wagner would be the Sifu to oversee Bay Mountain and continue teaching him.
+Tragically, Wagner died in 2008.
+After the untimely passing of Sifu Wagner, the Bay Mountain Sifus got together and elected Master Level Practitioner Martin Hofmann, formerly of the EWTO, as Grandmaster of the Bay Mountain WT system, and he further evolved the curriculum and applications of the system, fine tuning it with the precision of an engineer.
+Eventually after many revisions, Hofmann completely scrapped the old EWTO Lat Sao program and rebuilt the curriculum from the ground up.
+In 2016, the Bay Mountain organization began to have a lot of troubles.
+Hofmann washed his hands of Simon in 2017, and Simon went back to Germany.
+As a result, Bay Mountain dissolved.
+Most of the Bay Mountain practitioners left and joined Martin Hofmann's organization.

 Send mail to